Musical Moods

-Musical Moods was a Canadian music television series which aired on CBC Television in 1958.
+Musical Moods is a Canadian music television series which aired on CBC Television in 1958.

 Premise

 Eric Wild and his orchestra were featured in this Winnipeg-produced series.
 Each episode was based on the theme of a specific mood.
 For example, an episode would be billed as "music in a romantic mood."

 Scheduling

 This half-hour series was broadcast Tuesdays at 10:30 p.m.
 (Eastern) from 4 March to 10 June 1958.